Matthewkarani/Breathe-Again/README.md

 # BREATHE AGAIN

 ## Project Overview
-This is a classification problem , whose main aim is to classify whether or not someone is a smoker or not using bio-signals.
+This is a classification problem, whose main aim is to classify whether or not someone is a smoker or not using bio-signals.
 The project will focus in on the main tell signs that someone is a smoker and how you to help a smoker quit.

 ## Business Understanding